 Other inputs for the World Bank included Green Investment Schemes in Poland and EIAs and EMPs for the National Water Supply and Sanitation Project in Azerbaijan.

-The company Director has 30 years’ experience across 29 countries, specialising in EIA, Environmental Management Planning and on-site construction of large scale infrastructure projects.
-Specialist inputs to major infrastructure projects started in the early 1990s; from 1996 to 1998 Andy was the Environmental Manager for the EMAP on the Jamuna Multipurpose Bridge Project in Bangladesh.
+The company Managing Director has 30 years’ experience across 38 countries, specialising in ESIA, Environmental & Social Management Planning and on-site construction of large scale infrastructure projects.
+Specialist inputs to major infrastructure projects started in the early 1990s; from 1996 to 1998 Andy was the Environmental Manager for the EMAP and RAP on the Jamuna Multipurpose Bridge Project in Bangladesh.
 A 1 $ billion highway project linking East to West Bangladesh.
-Andy was responsible for monitoring and supervising the contractor compliance to the established environmental standards and reporting the findings to the Government of Bangladesh and the International Financers, who included World Bank, Global Environment Fund, Japanese Bank et al.
+Andy was responsible for monitoring and supervising the contractor compliance to the established environmental standards and reporting the findings to the Government of Bangladesh and the International Financiers, who included World Bank, Global Environment Fund, Japanese Bank et al.

 Our aim is to be responsive and innovative in providing worldwide health, safety, & environmental (HSE) services to meet the complex problems that face business today and into the future.